 Center for the Study of Language and Information, Stanford University, 1993.

-pdf.
-This goes beyond the course, but those going on to Ph.D. research in logic or related areas
+This famous collection of papers goes way beyond the course, but those going on to Ph.D. research in logic or related areas

 Survey paper on temporal logic: